Why Employers Need to Provide Cybersecurity and Data Privacy Training to their Employees

 While employers often focus on firewalls and other office-wide technology, they may neglect to take steps to prevent entry via their weakest link: their employees.
 Often, a company’s employees are the ones that inadvertently allow cybercriminals to access confidential information.
-A 2020 report found that 88% of data breaches are caused by human error, and 43% of people have made mistakes at work that could compromise cybersecurity.
+A 2020 report found that 88% of data breaches are caused by human error, and 43% of people have made mistakes at work that compromised cybersecurity.

 Employers can help prevent these attacks by training their employees.
 If employees aren’t informed about how hackers steal information and gain access, they will not recognize threats when they receive them.
 This training also provides benefits beyond just teaching employees about potential cyberattacks; states have begun providing legal incentives to employers that offer cybersecurity and data privacy training.